 - B.S.
 Inclusive Adolescence Education: French

 - B.S.
 Inclusive Adolescence Education: Social Studies (major may be in American Studies or History)

 - B.S.
 Inclusive Adolescence Education: Spanish

-Note: As required by NYSED, candidates enrolling in the Inclusive Adolescence Education major with Certification in Adolescence (7–12) and Middle School extension (5–6) and Students with Disabilities (7–12), have a narrower range of acceptable Fisher Core courses than do students in other programs.
+Note: As required by NYSED, candidates enrolling in the inclusive adolescence education major with certification in Adolescence Education (7–12) with Middle School Extension (5–6) and Students with Disabilities Generalist (7–12), have a narrower range of acceptable Fisher Core courses than do students in other programs.
 Selected Fisher Core courses serve a double purpose in this program, but some courses that are approved as Fisher Core courses do not satisfy the requirements for this program.
 Candidates in this program need to work very closely with their academic advisors in selecting Fisher Core courses so that courses taken as part of the Fisher Core also satisfy content area requirements for this program.